monash-human-power/raspicam_v4/README.md

 # MHP Raspicam
 [![All Contributors](https://img.shields.io/badge/all_contributors-5-orange.svg?style=flat-square)](#contributors)

-This repo contains code used to run the Monash Human Power camera system.
+This repo contains code used to run the Monash Human Power camera system for V4.
 The `master` branch is write protected to ensure it is always left in a working state.

 ## Installation